 Precious Metals and Finishes

-Palladium/Silver alloy - AGPD - 58% silver, 25% palladium, 15% copper 2% zinc, making it much harder than sterling, but more more affordable than white gold.
+Palladium/Silver alloy - AGPD - 58% silver, 25% palladium, 15% copper 2% zinc, making it much harder than sterling, but a little more affordable than white gold.
 It is darker than sterling, but a touch lighter than 14k palladium white gold.
-Color wise, it is cooler than 14kpw since it doesn't have the high yellow gold content to compete with.
-It is similar to other silver/palladium alloys, but specially formulated because I didn't like how others cast.
+Color wise, it is cooler than 14kpw since it doesn't have the high yellow gold content to compete with. (due to drastically rising costs of palladium, the price has significantly increased)

 Sterling Silver - 92.5% fine silver, 7.5% copper.
 This is a standard sterling alloy.
 Fine silver (99.9) by itself is much too soft (in my opinion) for a ring.
 Sterling is much softer in comparison to gold, which means it will wear faster, but the addition of copper makes sterling much stronger than fine silver.